-The method to fixing this is by improve upper pulling around the scapula and strengthening the upper back musculature.
+The method of fixing this is by improving upper pulling around the scapula and strengthening the upper back musculature.
 Then finally let’s look at a client who pulls significantly better then they press load.

 Pull Up: 125 lbs

 Close Grip Bench Press: 95 lbs.

-The method to fixing this is by increasing the client’s shoulder flexion, extension strength and overall pressing ability both in both static (strict press) and dynamic environments. (push press).
+The method of fixing this is by increasing the client’s shoulder flexion, extension strength and overall pressing ability both in both static (strict press) and dynamic environments. (push press).

 To summarize, absolute strength imbalance in both the upper and lower body can be determined by looking at a client’s one rep max.
 When assessing your client’s strength balance, refer to the ideal numbers located in this blog.
 If you have discovered an imbalance begin correcting it by programming what was suggested for the various imbalance types.

 When the client’s strength is in complete balance, the client is better able to utilize their entire body with different loads in various planes of movement and significantly decrease the risk of injury or pain.
 Imbalances can only be fixed over time, and need to be included in a client’s program.
 Learn how to program absolute strength progressions and learn from a sample 5-week program in our free guide Programming for Absolute Strength.